Fablehaven: Keys to the Demon Prison: New places

-Living Mirage – the final secret preserve located in Eastern Turkey that contains the Font of Immortality.
+Living Mirage is the final secret preserve located in eastern Turkey that contains the Font of Immortality.
 The Sphinx is the caretaker of this preserve.
 It is an extremely dangerous preserve, with a ziggurat dungeon and powerful creatures.

-Shoreless Isle – the island where Zzyzx is located.
+Shoreless Isle is the island where Zzyzx is located.
 It is an immense island that, strangely enough, has great beauty.
 The island can only be reached via unconventional means because of an enormously powerful distraction spell, placed there by Zzyzx's creators.
+It is located in the middle of an area known as the Bermuda Triangle.

-Stony Vale – a secure preserve in Scotland where Kendra goes to talk to the Fairy Queen.
+Stony Vale is a secure preserve in Scotland where Kendra goes to talk to the Fairy Queen.

-The Singing Sisters Lair – a small island in the Mississippi River where the Singing Sisters reside.
-Operated by trolls.
+The Singing Sisters Lair is a small island in the Mississippi River where the Singing Sisters reside and is operated by trolls.
 The island possesses an apparently human guardian tasked with dissuading those who are not willing to make the sacrifices necessary to bargain with the Sisters.
 His method of doing so involves a friendly chat, peanut butter sandwiches, and root beer.

-The Totem Wall – a wall made of totems that will talk when addressed on top of a stump.
+The Totem Wall is a wall made of totems that will talk when addressed on top of a stump.
 They are very wise, and hide many secrets and items.
 Seth destroys Morrisant, who was trapped within the wall, and took Vasilis from its hiding place.

-Obsidian Waste – a sanctuary where the Translocator is located.
-It is protected by the caretaker Laura.
+Obsidian Waste is a sanctuary where the Translocator is located and is protected by the caretaker Laura.